[Exclusive] EU aiming to send three destroyers to Red Sea

 Already a member?

-Their principal task would be "accompaniment of maritime shipping with a high priority on EU interests" in the region.
+Their main job would be "accompaniment of maritime shipping with a high priority for EU interests".

 But the new EU mission would also have a more aggressive element in its mandate "to prevent missile and/or drone attacks from impacting merchant vessels".